 Plastic represents the worst of our overly disposable society, and most plastic is just wasted - used once and discarded.
-Most plastic manufacturing goes into packaging, which creates materials that are immediately thrown away.
-Much of this plastic waste ends up in our oceans and surface waters.
-A 2015 study estimated that nearly 200 coastal countries generated over 275 million tonnes (600 billion pounds) of plastic waste in 2010 - and as much as 4.8 million to 12.7 million tonnes (11 billion to 26.8 billion pounds) ended up in the oceans.
-In the central Pacific Ocean, a "plastic soup" circulates among four major ocean currents.
-Dubbed the "Great Pacific Garbage Patch," it is the world's largest dump.
+Most plastic manufacturing goes into packaging, which creates materials that are immediately thrown away.18 Much of this plastic waste ends up in our oceans and surface waters.
+A 2015 study estimated that nearly 200 coastal countries generated over 275 million tonnes of plastic waste in 2010 - and as much as 4.8 million to 12.7 million tonnes ended up in the oceans.19 In the central Pacific Ocean, a "plastic soup" circulates among four major ocean currents.
+Dubbed the "Great Pacific Garbage Patch", it is the world's largest dump.20